cacois/gitlab-fogbugz/README.markdown

 Each repo name must match the the values that are in the *sRepo* field in FogBug's *CVS* table.

 ### Authenticating:
 Each developer must login to FogBugz through this app.
 Visit **/login** and follow the instructions.
-The act of logging in will create a tokens.yml file in the app's config directory, chmod'ed 0600.  **Note**: gitlab-fogbugz-server expects the developer's E-Mail addresses to match in both Gitlab and FogBugz.
+The act of logging in will create a tokens.yml file in the app's config directory, chmod'ed 0600.  **Note**: gitlab-fogbugz-server expects the developer's E-Mail addresses to match in both GitLab and FogBugz.

 ### FogBugz:
 You'll need to do some configuration in FogBugz as well.
 As the FogBugz admin, edit your site settings, and in the source control urls for logs and diffs, enter: